 In the past few months, multiple Catapult customers reported an issue with Skype for Business client prompting end users to enter exchange hybrid credentials and repeat for the credentials.

 The details below provide exactly what is observed, what are the causes and what are the fixes.

 End-users see the following on Skype for Business or Lync client.
 When the end user enters the credentials by clicking “Enter Credentials” button, end-user prompted again for the same – as if the credentials are either invalid or something goes wrong.
 The Calendar, conversation history etc. functionality of SFB client does not work for the end user.

-Additionally, the end user sees an error/warning on bottom right corner and details with that error states that “EWS cannot connect to Exchange.
+Additionally, the end user sees an error/warning on bottom right corner and details with that error states that “EWS cannot connect to Exchange hybrid.
 It will keep trying in the background”.

 Administrator Reported Issue:

 The Skype for Business administrator see an event log with event ID 32054 – LS Storage Service: